Ultravate X Cream

-Avoid applying this medicine to your face, underarms, or groin area unless your doctor tells you to.
+Avoid applying Ultravate X Cream to your face, scalp, underarms, or groin area.

-Ultravate X Cream (halobetasol topical) side effects
+Ultravate X Cream side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Common side effects may include: